Blog Post Formatting: How to Structure a Blog Post For SEO

 At every step of the way and every screen of your post, you want users to have some "next step" they can take.
 It could be a CTA in the middle of your blog post, your sidebar, or even a floating footer.
 It doesn't matter where or what it is when you're first starting, so long as it's there (you can test the rest later.)

-Call to Action on Blog
+Call To Action On Blog

 I've written extensively about calls to action, so feel free to read that for more information.